 - Use turkey sausage instead of pork sausage.

 - Use your favorite cheese.
-If you don’t care for Cheddar you can always substitute Monterey jack, Colby, American, or Swiss.
+If you don’t care for Cheddar, you can always substitute Monterey Jack, Colby, American, Gouda, or Swiss.

-- Great add-ins are finely diced green onion, jalapeno, or bell peppers; or try about 3/4 cup of cooked, very well-drained greens such as fresh spinach or kale.
+- Great add-ins are finely diced green onions, jalapenos, or bell peppers, or try about 3/4 cup of cooked, very well-drained greens such as fresh spinach or kale.

 - If you don’t have baking mix (Bisquick) on hand, you can easily make your own with this recipe.

-- Add 1/4 teaspoon of garlic powder and 1/2 teaspoon black pepper to the mixture.
+- Add 1/4 teaspoon of garlic powder and 1/2 teaspoon of black pepper to the mixture.

 - For a different flavor profile, try using pepper jack cheese with the addition of jalapenos in the batter.